1Password/scim-examples/README.md

 # 1Password SCIM Bridge deployment examples

-You can deploy 1Password SCIM Bridge on various public and private cloud providers.
-Here you'll find configuration files and best practices to help you with the deployment.
+You can deploy 1Password SCIM Bridge on any supported infrastructure that allows ingress by your identity provider and egress to 1Password servers.
+Here you'll find configuration files and best practices to help with your deployment.
 Learn more about [automating 1Password provisioning with SCIM](https://support.1password.com/scim/).

 ## Automatic (one-click) deployment